 For all change orders requiring the prior approval of the Governor or his designee, submit two copies of the [CO-11](#) and [CO-11a](#) with one copy of the contractor back-up cost material.
-The [CO-11a](#) shall specifically address points identified in [Section 8.4.12](#).

 Other Uses: Must be used to document any and all changes to a construction contract ([CO-9](#)) using CPSM procedures.
 Must also be used to document change orders to maintenance reserve and other non-capital outlay construction contracts.